What is chin augmentation surgery?

 Is chin implant surgery painful?

 Chin Surgery is not very painful and patients typically take very little pain medication after surgery.
 In the immediate post-operative period it is common to have some swelling in the area of the chin for 1-2 weeks after surgery.

 The First 24 to 48 Hours After Your Surgery

 You are encouraged to take it easy for the first week after surgery.
 You will be given a light compressive chin strap dressing in the operating room and will wear it for the first 24hrs.
 After this, you are encouraged to wear it throughout the next week as much as possible.

 Chin implant Surgery Faqs

 Chin augmentation can be achieved using temporary injectables including Restylane, Radiesse, and Juvaderm.
 These products are placed deep on the bone to provide augmentation similar to a chin implant procedure.
 The results are immediate and can last up to one year.

 We use a synthetic silicone implant that is placed directly over the bone to provide augmentation and definition.
 A small incision is made underneath the chin inside a natural crease that effectively hides the scar.
 The tight layer over the bone, called periosteum, is elevated with special elevators.
 The chin implant is then placed into this pocket and held in place by the periosteum.
 The incision is closed with permanent sutures.

-It is very common to have a chin implant be part of a combined surgery, especially rhinoplasty.
+It is very common that chin implants are part of a combined surgery, especially rhinoplasty.
 Creating balance between the nose and chin really allows for the most natural and beautiful results for patient.
-A chin implant can also be done during neck liposuction or a neck lift.
+A chin surgery can also be done during neck liposuction or a neck lift.